Brave Hearts: Remembering the Little Rock Nine, 1957

 The next day, President Eisenhower ordered paratroopers from the 101st Airborne Division to the school, escorting students to the building and singling out troublemakers bent on disrupting the federal mandate.
-Over the following days, these troops and members of the Arkansas National Guard—Eisenhower had federalized 10,000 guardsman, effectively taking them out from under Faubus’s control—kept the situation in hand, their (armed) presence serving to pacify the more belligerent and strident elements in town.
+Over the following days, these troops and members of the Arkansas National Guard — Eisenhower had federalized 10,000 guardsman, effectively taking them out from under Faubus’s control — kept the situation in hand, their (armed) presence serving to pacify the more belligerent and strident elements in town.

 Although the Little Rock Nine were finally able to attend classes by late September 1957, the fight wasn’t over: throughout the rest of the school year, they faced ongoing abuse, threats, discrimination and acts of hazing from their white peers and, disgracefully, from equally vicious adults.
 But when spring 1958 came round, eight of the nine had successfully completed the school year.
-In an elemental way, and for all time, they had won.
+In an elemental way, they had won.

 —Vaughn Wallace is the producer of TIME’s LightBox blog.